tale-toul/OCP4AzureIPI/README.md

 To access the cluster check the section [Accessing the Openshift Cluster through the Application Gateway](#accessing-the-openshift-cluster-through-the-application-gateway).

 #### Obtaining the Certificate for API and Application Secure Routes
-Connections to the API and the secure routes are encrypted end to end, from client to Openshift cluster.
+Connections to the API and the secure application routes are encrypted end to end, from the client to the Openshift cluster.
 The Application Gateway terminates all TLS connections and stablish new ones with the OCP cluster.

 To stablish the encrypted end to end connections for API and secure routes two certificates are required:
 * **A PKCS12 (PFX) file**.- Contains the public and private parts of the certificate used to encrypt connections between clients and the application gateway.